jacobdensford/jacobdensford.com/fell/running-the-game.md

 - When the PCs stop to rest in a dangerous location
 - If a PC makes a loud noise in a dungeon
-- After each round of dungeon exploration and wilderness navigation
+- After each round of exploration or travel
 - To see if a trap is triggered

 ## Time